TuhinBar/Cloud-Computing-QnA/15-Marks-QnA/Cloud-Service-Models.md

+# Q. Compare the three service models of cloud computing usinf suitable examples and explainations.
+(MAKAUT 2019)

-# Cloud Computing Service Models: SaaS | PaaS | IaaS
+## Cloud Computing Service Models: SaaS | PaaS | IaaS

 ## *What is Cloud Computing?*
 Cloud computing is a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services).
 This cloud model is composed of five essential characteristics, three service models, and four deployment models.